chrisohaver/conditional/README.md

 ```

 * `group` - assigns a **GROUP-NAME** to a set of **UPSTREAM-INDEX**. **UPSTREAM-INDEX** are the
-  integer index of the upstream defined in the forward plugin. e.g. If there are three upstreams
+  integer index of the upstream defined in the _fwdpolicy_ plugin. e.g. If there are three upstreams
-  defined by forward, then the index values are 0, 1, and 2.
+  defined by _fwdpolicy_, then the index values are 0, 1, and 2.
-* `use` - if the **EXPRESSION** evaluates to true for the incoming query, the forward policy will return upstream
+* `use` - if the **EXPRESSION** evaluates to true for the incoming query, the forwarding policy will return upstream
   servers assigned to the **GROUP-NAME**.
-The forward plugin will then attempt to route the query to those upstreams.
+The _fwdpolicy_ plugin will then attempt to route the query to those upstreams.
   See the **Expressions** section below for available variables and functions.